 Researcher

-Fok-Moon Lum graduated from the National University of Singapore with a Degree in Biomedical Sciences.
+Fok-Moon Lum graduated from the National University of Singapore with a degree in Biomedical Sciences.
 Following this, he embarked on a PhD journey under the tutelage of Lisa Ng, then at A*STAR’s Singapore Immunology Network, where he was involved in elucidating the host immune response to the chikungunya virus.
 After his PhD studies, he stayed on as a postdoctoral fellow and worked on the Zika virus, during the outbreak in 2016-2017 before spending two years of overseas post-doctoral training at Stanford University under the A*STAR International Fellowship.
-He is now an Investigator at the A*STAR Infectious Diseases Labs, where he is attempting to investigate the involvement of neurotransmitters in infectious diseases.
+He is now an Investigator at the A*STAR Infectious Diseases Labs (A*STAR IDL), where he is attempting to investigate the bi-directional relationship between clinically-relevant viruses and neurological diseases.

 Related Articles